 But the fundamental assumption of the contextual methodology that the ideas of a given text should be understood in terms of the context is gravely mistaken and is the source of further prevalent confusions in the history of ideas.
 This assumption misunderstands the nature of the relations between actions — which include the articulation of ideas — and circumstances by failing to properly account for the intentions behind the performance of actions.

-The second provides the chance of opening a dialogue between philosophical discussion and historical evidence.
-Not only will the distinctions established by philosophical enquiry help historians but the understanding of statements gained by historians will yield insights invaluable to philosophers.
+The second opens the “possibility of a dialogue between philosophical discussion and historical evidence”.
+The distinctions between causes and meanings of actions established by philosophers are not morely useful but quite essential for historians of ideas to grasp.
+Conversely, the understanding of statements gained by historians will raise special issues and yield special insights of interest and importance to philosophers.

 Any statement ... is inescapably the embodiment of a particular intention, on a particular occasion, addressed to the solution of a particular problem, and thus specific to its situation in a way that it can only be naive to try to transcend.